ruchee/vimrc/vimfiles/bundle/fugitive/README.markdown

 `git checkout` when called from the index or a blob in history.

-Use `:Gbrowse` to open the current file on the web front-end of your favorite hosting provider, with optional line range (try it in visual mode!).
+Use `:Gbrowse` to open the current file on the web front-end of your favorite hosting provider, with optional line range (try it in visual mode).
 Plugins are available for popular providers such as [GitHub][rhubarb.vim], [GitLab][fugitive-gitlab.vim], [Bitbucket][fubitive.vim], and [Gitee][fugitive-gitee.vim].